Kansas State dominates short-handed LSU 42-20 in Texas Bowl - WHIZ News

 Kirklin was 7-of-11 passing for 138 yards, three touchdowns and two interceptions while also rushing for 61 yards on 11 carries.
 He delivered an 81-yard touchdown pass to Chris Hilton Jr. as time expired.

-The Tigers were led by interim coach Brad Davis, the offensive line coach who was filling in between the transition from Ed Orgeron to former Notre Dame coach Brian Kelly.
-LSU announced in December that Davis would be returning to Kelly’s staff as the offensive line coach.
+The Tigers were led by interim coach Brad Davis, the offensive line coach who was filling in during the transition from Ed Orgeron to former Notre Dame coach Brian Kelly.
+LSU announced in December that Davis would be returning on Kelly’s staff as the offensive line coach.

+Davis said LSU had just 38 scholarship players available for the game, but backing out was never an option.

+“We don’t stand back from a challenge,” Davis said.
+“There was never a thought in our mind about not playing this game.
+We fully expected to win.”

 Kansas State appeared to have a slight edge in the makeup of the crowd, despite Baton Rouge, Louisiana, being nearly 500 miles closer to Houston than Manhattan, Kansas.